The-Briel-Deal/crafting-interpreters/challenges/chapter_29.md

 top inherited class while grabbing a reference to each method with that name.
 Then each bound method will store a reference to the method on the next subclass.

+There are two pieces to this:
+## Starting Calls at the highest superclass with the method.
+To do this i'm going to store the superclass on every subclass, then in the invoke() function i'm going to walk up to the last inherited class with a method of the set name.

+## Calls to inner should call the previous subclasses method.
+As i'm walking up to the highest superclass, every time I find another method on a parent, I will store the last one in the inner field of the bound method, this will let me easily call the inner function if it exists.